env.dev

 • • Always anchor patterns with ^ and $ when validating entire strings to prevent partial matches

-• • Test regex patterns interactively with tools like regex101.com, which provides real-time explanation of each token
+• • Test regex patterns interactively with regex101.com or the env.dev regex tester for real-time explanation of each token

 Frequently Asked Questions